 The girls bought and brought home the ice cream (it's cheaper in bulk 'cause it goes further).
 They rotated houses so they wouldn't get in people's hair — and they chipped in on the sugar, checking first with their mothers on the state of the rations.

 And they boned up on cookbook recipes.
-It took research, but here are some of their pet finds.
+It took research, but here are their two pet finds.

 This is really nothing but thin fudge.
 For this homemade ice cream topping recipe, put into your saucepan 2 cups of sugar, a pinch of salt, 2 squares of unsweetened chocolate, 3/4 cup of milk, and 1 tablespoon of butter.

 Heat this mixture slowly, stirring constantly till the sugar is dissolved, the chocolate melted, and the mixture ready to boil.
 Then cover and let it boil for 2 minutes.